Clerx

 Speak to clients, not other lawyers

-One common mistake in legal social media is writing content as if the audience were other attorneys.
+One common mistake in legal social media is writing as if the audience were other attorneys.

 The missing piece many firms overlook